"...and with friends like these..."

 Should have just stayed home Francis.

 To be honest, I started out hating this film.
-The first 2 acts had me cringing at the unnatural conversations and akward acting, but then BOOM, the 3rd act hit me like the puppet I was.
+The first 2 acts had me cringing at the unnatural conversations and akward acting, but then BOOM, the 3rd act hit and manipulated me like the puppet I was.

 It was totally out of place.
 I mean, did it really have anything to do with the rest of the film?
 Maybe not, but it was awesome and I loved it!
 Act 4 came in, and shit got freakier by the minute.
 It ultimately ended with a little disappointment, but what wild night doesn’t?